In short:

 - Facilitate reduced water use where possible, while achieving greater water reuse and recycling, particularly in commercial industry and agriculture operations

-- Protect environmental flows in all river systems to ensure that the quantity and quality of water sustains communities, including traditional owners, and entire river ecosystems
+- Protect environmental flows in all river systems to ensure that the quantity and quality of water sustains communities, including traditional custodians, and entire river ecosystems

 - Allow floodplains to naturally rehydrate